Oreoluwaomo/100-days-of-python/Day-25-start/README.md

 The U.S. States Game (built with turtle and pandas)

 This day combined data analysis, file handling, and game development, which made it both fun and insightful.

-What I Learned:
+📚 What I Learned
-- Reading CSV Data in Python
+1. Reading CSV Data in Python

 I started by learning how to manually open and read CSV files using Python’s built-in csv module.
 Key takeaways: